raulimann/HammerArchive/README.md

 ## Usage

 ### Set up Hammer
+1. Download the latest verion from the "Files" folder or compile your own
 2. Inside of Hammer, Press F9.
 3. If not already selected, click the "[Expert...]" button
 4. Select a Configuration